 Around 100,000 years ago humans left Africa, where they originated, and gradually spread north and east into Europe and Asia.
-Between 50,000 and 25,000 BC, using simple rafts, people gradually dispersed through the large islands of South-East Asia.
+Between 50,000 and 25,000 BCE, using simple rafts, people gradually dispersed through the large islands of South-East Asia.
 Eventually they reached Australia and New Guinea, which were then connected by land.

 While this sequence seems rather straightforward, the exact dates and the order of settlement are debated.
 Experts often disagree, and there are competing theories.
 The date for the arrival of people in New Zealand is no exception.